 Courses meet each week for 50-minute lectures on Mondays, Wednesdays, and Fridays.
-(In FQ 2020 your class time may not start on the hour due to the adjusted schedule in response to the COVID-19 pandemic.)
 Because the campus is large and students may have a class immediately following yours, you must end your class meetings on time.

 Discussion Sections (does not apply to Coordinated Calculus Courses)